-Committee Vision for the Huron River

-A healthy Huron River ecosystem provides a diverse set of ecosystem services.
+Our vision for the future of the Huron River in Ann Arbor can be summarized as: A healthy Huron River ecosystem that provides a diverse set of ecosystem services.
 We envision a swimmable, fishable and boatable river, including both free-flowing and impounded segments, which is celebrated as Ann Arbor's most important natural feature and contributes to the vibrancy of life in the city.
 The river and its publicly-owned shoreline and riparian areas create a blue and green corridor across the city that contains restored natural areas and adequate, well-sited public trails and access.
 Ample drinking water, effective wastewater removal and a full range of high quality passive and active recreation and education opportunities are provided to the citizens of Ann Arbor.
 Ongoing public engagement in the river's management leads to greater stewardship and reduced conflict among users.
 Our approach to management creates a model that other communities upstream and downstream emulate.